cs100/template-lab-x-github-actions/README.md

  * In the top bar, click on the "Actions" button.
  * Click on "set up a workflow yourself ->"

 Now what you'll see is that GitHub has created a file `main.yml` in `<Repo-name>/.github/workflows/`.
 This is a YAML file (rhymes with *camel*) and is used typically as a configuration file.
 GitHub Actions use it to describe the workflow.
-Let's take a look at each aspect of this file:
+Let's write that workflow step by step:

 First, you can name the workflow.
-The default name happens to be CI which is what we're doing so we can leave that.
+We will use the name CI because this workflow is for continuous integration.
 ```
 name: CI
 ```